viv-dev/goodberry-mods/content/_index.md

     background_image: images/header.jpg
     background_image_opacity: 65
     content: >-
-      # Real, beautiful plants right to your door
+      # Ready to bling out your game style?

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
+      Our custom cast goodies will set you apart from the crowd
     actions:
       - title: See all items
         url: /store